Normally, a blood vessel needed only for

-Normally, a blood vessel needed only for fetal blood circulation (called the ductus arteriosus) closes off at birth.
-During fetal development, this blood vessel is kept open by a naturally occurring substance in the fetus's body called prostaglandin.
-At birth, fetal production of prostaglandin decreases and the ductus arteriosus closes.
+As the fetus develops, this blood vessel is kept open by a substance in the fetus's body called prostaglandin.
+At birth, prostaglandin decreases and the blood vessel closes.

 patent (open) ductus arteriosus.
-These premature infants are given a prostaglandin inhibitor, a medicine to stimulate the closure of this blood vessel.
+These infants are given a prostaglandin inhibitor.
+It's a medicine to help the blood vessel close.